About me - image of me in the palace in Ferrera, done in Delauncy style

 Chocolate?

 Ilse, my exchange partner’s mother (also German) made hers with a small dollop of white chocolate on top to ‘glue’ a hazelnut in place.
-I prefer them this way, so that is what I suggest.
+I prefer them this way.
 It looks a little like snow to me.
-(And you will likely have some white chocolate left over if you make our black and white cookies).
+(And you’ll might have some white chocolate left over from our black and white cookies).

 Give your German hazelnut macaroons some more punch